wp-plugins/wp-konami-code/readme.txt

 == Description ==

 Add Konami Code to WordPress website and display a special page on Konami Code execution.
-Availble on desktop and mobile.
+Available on desktop and mobile.

 The Konami Code is a cheat code that appears in many Konami video games, although the code also appears in some non-Konami games.

 During the title screen before the game demo begins, the player could press the following sequence of buttons on the game controller to enable the cheat:
-Up, Up, Down, Down, Left, Right, Left, Right, B, A Mobile variation : Up, Up, Down, Down, Left, Right, Left, Right, Tap, Tap
+Up, Up, Down, Down, Left, Right, Left, Right, B, A

+Mobile variation : Up, Up, Down, Down, Left, Right, Left, Right, Tap, Tap

 The code has also found a place in popular culture as a reference to the third generation of video game consoles.
 The code is also present as an Easter egg on a number of websites (yours now, :-).